TOP 10 REASONS TO BELIEVE IN JESUS PART 2

 Ken Curtis PhD.
 Whatever Happened to the Twelve Apostles?
 Christianity.com, 2010. https://www.christianity.com/church/church-history/timeline/1-300/whatever-happened-to-the-twelve-apostles-11629558.html

-The statements at the end of the video are a paraphrase of C.S.
-Lewis statements in Mere Christianity:
+The statements at the end of the video are a paraphrase of the following excerpt from C.S.
+Lewis in Mere Christianity:

 “I am trying here to prevent anyone saying the really foolish thing that people often say about Him: 'I'm ready to accept Jesus as a great moral teacher, but I don't accept His claim to be God.'
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic -- on the level with the man who says he is a poached egg -- or else he would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God: or else a madman or something worse.
 You can shut Him up for a fool, you can spit at Him and kill Him as a demon; or you can fall at His feet and call Him Lord and God.
 But let us not come with any patronizing nonsense about His being a great human teacher.
 He has not left that open to us.
 He did not intend to.” - Mere Christianity (end of chapter 3)